 Do you have departments?

-No. Many of our Research Scholars decided to pursue independent scholarship specifically because their research interests did not align well with a traditional academic department.
-As our numbers have grown we have begun to identify a number of “affinity groups” of Research Scholars with overlapping and complementary interests.
-Unlike departments, these labels are descriptive, not prescriptive.
+No, we do not have formal departments.
+Many of our Research Scholars decided to pursue independent scholarship specifically because their research interests did not align well with a traditional academic department.
+As our numbers have grown we have begun to identify a number of Interest Groups of Research Scholars with overlapping and complementary interests.
+Some of these groups may resemble or overlap traditional departments in scope or field.
+However, unlike traditional departments, these groups are self-organized: these groups form, split and dissolve by the Research Scholars themselves, they are not created by the Institute itself.
+They are therefore descriptive, not prescriptive.
 When a Ronin Institute Research Scholar is required to provide the name of their department (e.g., for an inflexible web form), we recommend “The Fundamental Interconnectedness of All Things”.

 No. The only academic title at the Ronin Institute is “Research Scholar”.
 We are deeply committed to a flat, egalitarian institutional structure.
 This means you can’t tell at a glance who is a “prestigious” or “senior” researcher, but we think that’s a good thing.
-For more detail on why, check out our Why Ronin? page.
+For more detail on why, check out the FAQs under Why Ronin?